https-deeplearning-ai/machine-learning-engineering-for-production-public/course1/week1-ungraded-lab/README.md

 ```

 At this point, you will do all your libraries installation and work in this environment.
 So, whenever working on this ungraded lab, check the mlep-w1-lab environment is active.

+**Note**: If you have a Mac M1 then read this [guide](./mac_m1.md) before doing the next steps or try the version of this lab that is hosted in Coursera.

 ### 2. Installing dependencies using PIP

 Before proceeding, double check that you are currently on the `week1-ungraded-lab` directory, which includes the `requirements.txt` file.
 This file lists all the required dependencies and their respective versions.

+If you are on a Mac M1 be sure to have installed Tensorflow and OpenCV as described in the [guide](./mac_m1.md) and deleted these libraries from the `requirements.txt` file.

 Now use the following command to install the required dependencies:

 ```bash
 pip install -r requirements.txt